Michael-Zp/Framework/CG/Examples/MinimalExample/readme.md

 1. Execute and compare
 	+ Note that OpenGL is a state machine.
 Color stays until other color is selected.
 1. Make the whole quad move to the right over time
-1. Put the draw code for the quad into a function
+1. Put the draw code for the quad into a function `void DrawBox(Box2D box)`
-	+ Use Box2D as function parameter
-1. many enemies
+1. Create a number of moving boxes
 1. keyboard player movement